tinchotinn/the-force/README.md

 # Use The Force [Threejs / MediaPipe Demo]

-Control a 3D particle animation uses hand gestures in real-time.
+Control a 3D particle animation in real-time using hand gestures.

 Demo powered by threejs / WebGL / MediaPipe.